Policy - Accommodations for Employees with Disabilities

 a.
 Eligibility: Any employee of the College may request an accommodation under this procedure.

 b.
 Request for an Accommodation: It is the sole responsibility of the individual seeking an accommodation to make a written request for an accommodation by identifying their disability with supporting documentation that is current, complete and verifiable.
-The individual must then deliver the written request and the supporting documentation to the Office of the Ombudsperson.
+The individual must then deliver the written request and the supporting documentation to human resources.
 Documentation of disability furnished by the employee will be kept confidential and will be shared only with College personnel involved with the coordination and facilitation of services and accommodations, except as is otherwise required by law or a health or safety issue.
 Since insufficient information may jeopardize the accommodations process, the College reserves the right to request additional documentation considered necessary to the formulation of a reasonable and appropriate accommodation plan.
 The cost of obtaining any such additional documentation shall be borne by the employee.
 The College also reserves the right to request an independent evaluation by a professional of its choosing.
 The cost of obtaining any such independent evaluation shall be borne by the College.

 Section 3.
 Documentation